-- The wine must be aged on its fine lees until at least March 1 the year following harvest;
+- Must be aged on its fine lees until the spring the year following harvest;

 - Lees give a bit of texture and a slight yeasty flavor to the wine.

-The Pays Nantais subregion produces mainly __(1)__wine from the __(2)__ grape variety.
+The Nantais subregion produces mainly __(1)__wine from the __(2)__ grape variety.